-Dr. Ying-Ying Hsieh is an Assistant Professor of Innovation and Entrepreneurship at Imperial College Business School.
-Prior to joining Imperial, she completed her PhD in General Management at Ivey Business School, Canada.
-She also held the role as a PhD Research Fellow at the Scotiabank Digital Banking Lab at Ivey.
+Dr. Ying-Ying Hsieh is Assistant Professor of Innovation and Entrepreneurship at Imperial College Business School.
+She is also an Associate Centre Director of the Center for Cryptocurrency Research and Engineering at Imperial College London.
+Prior to joining Imperial, she completed her Ph.D. in General Management at Ivey Business School, Canada.
+Ying-Ying holds the role of Research Fellow at the Scotiabank Digital Banking Lab at Ivey.

-Ying-Ying teaches Innovation Management and a new FinTech course: Management, Strategy and Innovation in FinTech.
+Ying-Ying teaches Innovation Management and developed new FinTech courses: Management, Strategy and Innovation in FinTech (offered to the Management Suite) and Innovation and Strategy in FinTech (offered to the Finance Suite).

 et al., 2019, Correction to: Bitcoin and the rise of decentralized autonomous organizations, Journal of Organization Design, Vol:8, ISSN:2245-408X